Table Of Contents

 The one universal change you can expect from a dietary aspect is consuming fewer animal products, since you won’t be eating any.
 While this may seem like a silly thing to include, it’s important to remember that animal products are a “package” deal.

-When eating a plant-based vegan diet, you can expect to consume consume no dietary cholesterol, animal protein, body secretions, antibiotics, growth hormones, pus, blood, or poop (although that last one may be a gamble depending on how your produce is grown).
+When eating a plant-based vegan diet, you can expect to consume consume no dietary cholesterol, animal protein, body secretions, antibiotics, pus, blood, or poop (although that last one may be a gamble depending on how your produce is grown).

 Plant foods are the only foods with fiber, a disease-fighting nutrient of which an astounding 97% of Americans don’t get enough.1 If you include produce in your diet, you’ll also be eating more antioxidants, phytonutrients, hydrating foods, vitamins and minerals.